mobitsolutions-dev/Top-10-Excel-Tips-and-Tricks-2019-Part-2/README.md

-# Top 10 Excel Tips and Tricks 2020
+# Top 10 Excel Tips and Tricks 2020 | Part 2

 <h2>Trick # 1 : Generate a Unique Value in a Column </h2>